glourencoffee/Learner/webservices/docs/question.md

 ### Details

 If no error was raised, returns a 200 OK with the data of the question identified by `{questionId}`.
+The response field `correctOptionIndex` is only present if the query parameter `isEdition` is `true`.

 <!----------------------------------------------------------
 -- DELETE method